cloudarxiv/mps-gpu-plugin/README.md

 ```

 You can find all the available configuration values [here](deployments/helm/nvidia-device-plugin/values.yaml).

+Note:
+If the plugin fails to start since one of the containers in the pod is failing, issue is due to the running mps-server.
+This plugin starts the mps-server as a separate container, so if the mps-server is already running, ensure that it is stopped before deploying the plugin.

 ### Installation alongside the NVIDIA device plugin
 You can choose to install this plugin alongside the original NVIDIA Device Plugin,